Editor’s note: This story was previously published in April 2019. It has since been updated and republished.

 It’s important to be careful with pot stocks, though.
 On a year-to-date basis, EMHTF stock is down nearly 40%.
 While all cannabis stocks suffer volatility risk, Emerald’s concentration on medicinal weed should help mitigate downside pressure.

 Aurora Cannabis (ACB)

 I’ve spent a lot of time discussing Aurora Cannabis (NYSE:ACB), and I don’t mean to keep double-dipping into this company.
 Still, I keep going back for a reason: ACB stock is an excellent play within the medical-marijuana market.

 Furthermore, ACB stock is a strong performer.
-Since the January opener, shares have skyrocketed roughly 70%.
-While it’s likely to cool off, the inevitable correction should be only temporary.
+Since the January opener, shares have skyrocketed roughly 70% before plummeting but still has added 24% this year.
+The inevitable correction should be only temporary.
 Among marijuana stocks, Aurora is exceptionally well-positioned for sustainable growth.

 Cronos Group (CRON)

 One of the top names among major marijuana stocks, Cronos Group (NASDAQ:CRON) naturally attracts a lot of attention.
 This time, though, they’re attracting the wrong kind.

 Prior to its earnings report for the second quarter, I worried about the company’s revenue target.

 Hit or exceed it, and management can stave off criticism, but speculators looking for a discounted price may want to put CRON stock back on their radar.
 Since the beginning of March, Cronos has shed more than 28%.
 However, the magnitude of volatility has declined noticeably in the past few days.

 Plus, Cronos has international legitimacy among medicinally focused cannabis stocks.
 Featuring partnerships and joint ventures across five continents, the company is ahead of the game.